zzzprojects/EntityFramework-Classic/docs/pages/getting-started/overview.md

 - .NET Standard 2.0 or higher

 ## Limitations
-Currently, only the SQL Server, SQL Compact, and Effort is supported.
+Currently, only the SQL Server, SQL Compact, and Effort are supported.
 However, we plan to add providers throughout the year.

 ## Installing
 Download the [NuGet Package](/download)